jojonick/2D-Graphics-Programming-for-Games/README.md

 Answers to <b>questions</b> and <b>challenges</b> for the book 2D Graphics Programming for Games by John Pile Jr.

-It's a good book on XNA, game programmong and 2D in general.
+It's a good book on XNA, game programming and 2D in general.

 The answers are not intended to be exhaustive or the best ever.
 These responses are only intended to give a possible solution even if not the best or the most correct.